Jenisch/POBAI/README.md

 5. Choose whether to open the top recommendation or a specific build id.

 The script keeps the console window open after running so you can review any errors instead of the window closing immediately.
-It automatically falls back to the `file` launch mode and points Path of Building at a temporary XML profile, avoiding issues with unregistered `poe://` handlers on Windows.
-When Windows blocks the launcher from invoking `PathOfBuilding.exe`, the planner now reports the precise error and prints the import code so you can paste it manually.
+It automatically runs the CLI in `file` launch mode, uploads the selected build to pobb.in, and passes the `pob://pobb.in/<slug>` URI to the Path of Building executable.
+When Windows blocks the launcher from invoking `PathOfBuilding.exe`, the planner now reports the precise error, prints the import code, and shows the pobb.in link so you can paste it manually.

 ## Tests